AfterShip/phone/README.md

 ## Old browsers & browser support

-We currently transpile script to base on target env which that browser global usage '>1%' and "node: 6.10".
+We currently transpile script to work on target environments for which the browser's global usage is >1%, and Node.JS 6.10+.

-You can check on the [browserlist](http://browserl.ist/?q=%3E1%25) You also need polyfill for some old browser more details please read the `README` inside the `example` folder
+You can check browser usage statistics on the [browserlist](http://browserl.ist/?q=%3E1%25).
+You may need polyfills for some older browsers; for more details, please read the `example/README` file.

 ## FAQ

-1. Does `phone` do any phone validation?
+1. Does `phone` do any logical validation?

-	Yes: If you provide the 2nd parameter (country), and the phone number do not start with `+` sign.
+	Yes.
+If you provide the 2nd parameter (country), and the phone number does not start with a `+`.

-	`phone` will validate `phone_number_lengths` and `mobile_begin_with`
+	`phone` will validate `phone_number_lengths` and `mobile_begin_with`.

-2. Why some of the number is valid, but return null?
+2. Why is `phone` returning null for a valid phone number?
-	This npm is used to validate a mobile phone number for sending the SMS.
+	This package is used to validate a mobile phone number for sending the SMS.
-	So, we try to match all possible rule, such as area code, number prefix, etc. to test if it is a mobile phone number.
+	Therefore, we try to match all possible rules for specifically checking whether a number is mobile, such as area code, number prefix, etc.
-	However, some countries, like USA, we can only check if it is a valid `AREA CODE`, there is no mobile phone prefix.
+	However, some countries, like the USA, don't have mobile identifiers; so we can only check if it the input has a valid area code.

-	For UK, we know that mobile phone number is always start with `7`, in this case, this npm will be more helpful.
+	For example, we know that UK mobile phone numbers always start with `7`.
+In this case, `phone` can verify that the number is actually mobile.

-3. Why do you make this?

-	Because we need to normalize the phone number for SMS notification for mobile phone only.

-We don't validate if the number is mobile or not.

 ## Help

-We try to google for many results, but none of package can fit our need.
-If you know that our rule is wrong, or can add more validation to make this npm more accurate.
+We've tried to make sure that this package works for as many cases as possible, but there are a lot out there!
-Please open an issue and let us know.
+If you notice that we have an incorrect rule for a country or other case, please open an issue to let us know.

-## License
-MIT
+This project is licensed under the [MIT license](https://github.com/AfterShip/phone/blob/master/LICENSE).